Breaking News | Slovak PM says tests positive for Covid-19

-Slovakia’s Prime Minister Igor Matovic arrives at the EU headquarters’ Europa building in Brussels on December 10, 2020, prior to a European Union summit.
+(FILES) In this file photo taken on December 10, 2020 Slovakia’s Prime Minister Igor Matovic arrives at the EU headquarters’ Europa building in Brussels, prior to a European Union summit. – Slovak Prime Minister Igor Matovic said on December 18, 2020 that he had tested positive for Covid-19, a week after he attended an EU summit in Brussels.
 (Photo by YVES HERMAN / POOL / AFP)

 Slovak Prime Minister Igor Matovic said Friday he had tested positive for Covid-19, a week after he attended an EU summit in Brussels.

-The summit is believed to be where French President Emmanuel Macron caught the virus, leading a host of European leaders and top French officials to rush into self-isolation.
+The summit is believed to be where French President Emmanuel Macron caught the virus, leading a host of European leaders and top French officials to go into self-isolation.

 “Today, I am one of you,” Matovic wrote on his Facebook page, attaching a screenshot of a text message with his test results.